-How inequality is affecting sleep quality among disadvantaged families
+How inequality is affecting sleep quality among disadvantaged families•

 A factor which is often overlooked in the physical and mental struggle of the mother-infant dyad is parental sleep deprivation.
 African-Americans and other minorities sleep worse than whites, which is in part due to racial discrimination and depression, which in itself aggravates sleep, creating a negative feedback loop.
-In addition, it has been shown that African-American and hispanic babies, children and adolescents exhibit a higher likelihood of disrupted sleep, yet receive less treatment for it, further affecting the child’s and parents’ sleep and well-being.
+In addition, it has been shown that African-American and hispanic babies, children, and adolescents exhibit a higher likelihood of disrupted sleep, yet receive less treatment for it, further affecting the child’s and parents’ sleep and well-being.

 Many of the factors I as a sleep scientist consider crucial for good nighttime sleep in young children show race-dependent differences, which likely contribute to overall worse sleep in underprivileged minorities, in particular with young children.
-Regular sleep schedules, bedtime routines, avoiding bed-sharing, avoiding TV before bedtime and restricting napping all have been scientifically shown to promote better sleep in children (and adults); however all these practices exhibit lower adoption in low-income and racial/ethnic minority families.
+Regular sleep schedules, bedtime routines, avoiding bed-sharing, avoiding TV before bedtime, and restricting napping all have been scientifically shown to promote better sleep in children (and adults).
+However, all these practices exhibit lower adoption in low-income and racial/ethnic minority families.

 Sleep is a fundamental physiological need, the lack of which contributes to a plethora of physical health problems including diabetes, heart diseases and obesity, as well as mental pathologies including cognitive deterioration and mood disorders, including depression.
-Being sleep deprived increases the likelihood of being in a car accident, causes memory deficits and reduces our reaction time, all of which affect our function in the workplace and at home.
+Being sleep deprived increases the likelihood of being in a car accident, causes memory deficits, and reduces our reaction time, all of which affect our function in the workplace and at home.

 See article references here